If you are trading on a Windows computer, now is a good time to take a look at using Windows Defender for trading computer security.

 Windows Defender was first released as an additional download for Windows XP.
 It was intended as an antivirus and anti-malware protection tool.

-In Windows 7, it was packaged inside Windows Security Essentials.
-But the tool got very low ratings as a security application.
-In Windows 8, Defender got revamped.
+Windows 7, Defender was packaged inside Windows Security Essentials, but the tool got very low ratings as a security application.
+Defender was revamped in Windows 8.